 - 1. There are arrangements for catering at most of the halting places.
-The Group will have to carry provisions for the place where it is not available, which will be mentioned in the itinerary as necessary. - 2.
+The Group will have to carry provisions for the place where it is not available. - 2.
 Group should also carry some of the ration items for emergency purposes such as: - a.
-Tin of baked beans
+Biscuits - b.
+Glucose/Electral Powder